Finding Jesus in Haggai

 Haggai, a prophet to the returning remnant, wrote to stir up the political and spiritual leaders of Israel, Zerubabbel (governor) and Joshua (high priest) but also the people.
 His messages were sent to those who had become discouraged, even fearful, and quit their rebuilding project.
 Their focus became themselves, consequently, God asked them if their way was working for them, which it wasn’t, then to return to Him and complete their assignment.

 Where do we find Jesus in Haggai?
 The rebuilding of the Temple was for one purpose: Messiah’s arrival.
 The glory of His presence would once again occupy this designated place and it’s opulence would be greater than Solomon’s Temple.
 How would that be possible?
 As an infant, Jesus would be presented there (Matt.
 2:22), as an adult He would teach and worship there during His first coming.

 In two short chapters we realize that Haggai is reminding the people of their King Who will be appearing:

 Zerubbabel and Joshua are foreshadows of Christ: King and Priest.
-He is our political and our spiritual Leader Who, on That Day, join us as partners.
-The signet ring indicates a bonding together in fellowship and loyalty.
-We wear wedding rings today to indicate a marriage relationship that is intimately connected to one person.
+He is our political and spiritual Leader Who, on That Day, join us as partners.
+The signet ring indicates a bonding together in fellowship and loyalty and wearing a wedding ring indicates a marriage relationship that is intimately connected to one person.
 We must never forget that Jesus Christ, our Bridegroom, will be returning to claim us as His Bride.